Epic Pinball

 Epic Pinball is a 1993 pinball video game developed by James Schmalz and published by Epic MegaGames.
 The initial release pre-dated Schmalz' Digital Extremes name.
-The game is played seen from a 2D top-down view within a scrollable window with plain raster graphics in 320x240.
+The game is played from a 2D top-down view within a scrollable window with plain raster graphics in 320x240.
 It was noted for being programmed entirely in x86 assembly language for MS-DOS systems.

 Tables

 The game was originally distributed on floppy disks in 3 separate packs of 4 tables each.
 The original shareware version (and an early retail version) included only the original "Android" table.
 Later shareware versions and retail versions contained an updated version called "Super Android" (although it is still referred to as "Android" in the game, the table was changed to say "Super Android").